beer-psi/chuni-penguin/README.md

 0. Install [uv](https://docs.astral.sh/uv/getting-started/installation/)
 1. Copy `bot.example.ini` to `bot.ini` and fill in values based on the comments.
 2. Run `uv sync` to install dependencies.
 3. Run `uv run python -m dbutils create` to create the database.
-You may need to activate the virtualenv first if you had a previous Python installation not managed by rye.
 4. Run `uv run python -m dbutils update chunirec` to populate the song database.
    For this to work, `credentials.chunirec_token` **must** be set in `bot.ini`.
    A pre-populated database is also provided [here](https://nightly.link/beer-psi/chuni-penguin/workflows/test_creating_db.yaml/trunk/database.zip), for your convenience.
-5. `uv run bot.py`
+5. `uv run launcher.py`

 ### Contributions